Table of Contents

 How Does a Flat Organisational Structure Function?

 In a flat structure, decision-making power is often decentralised.
-Teams are encouraged to take ownership of their projects, collaborate openly, and resolve issues at ground level.
+Teams are motivated to take ownership of their projects, collaborate openly, and resolve issues at the ground level.
 Without a rigid chain of command, communication lines remain short, reducing delays in project approvals or escalations.

 If present, Managers act more as facilitators than traditional authoritative leaders.
 They support their teams rather than dictate tasks.
 This flexibility allows organisations to pivot quickly and adapt to changing business landscapes, which is why many agile firms thrive in flat models.